oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  1. A **TypeName**, which is simply a string used to refer to that type.
- 1. The **BaseType** of the type, which is one of the either the five "Primitive" (or, alternatively, "scalar") types or one of the seven "Compound" types, as shown in Figure 3-1.
+ 1. The **BaseType** of the type, which is one of either the five "Primitive" (or, alternatively, "scalar") types or the seven "Compound" types, as shown in Figure 3-1.
  1. Zero or more of the available JADN **TypeOptions** that refine the base types to fit particular needs.